jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 A list of the other contributions to Marpa that Ron, Peter, and Ruslan Z. made over the years would be very long.

-Larry Wall has always made himself available to provide wise and experienced advice which saved us much trouble.
+Larry Wall provided wise and experienced advice which saved us much trouble.
 Larry's openness to new ideas has been a major encouragement, and his insight into the relationship between